 21. Matching Footprints

 Thank you for reading this article on miscarriage tattoos.
 I hope you found the collection inspiring and supportive.
-For more ways to get support for yourself, check out the selection of healing journals from Promptly Journals.
+For more ways to get support for yourself, check out my list of pregnancy loss resources on my author website, hayleywilds.com.